Why is my hamster shaking?

 Hamsters are particularly prone to diseases of the central nervous system, including tremor.
 This disease can be caused by several factors as we have seen previously, including stress.

-It is important to keep stress levels low in hamsters.
-So be sure to create and maintain a calm and stable environment around your pet.
-If you notice that your hamster is more agitated than usual, try to calm it down by offering it a small treat or gently petting it.
+Keep stress levels low in hamsters.
+Make sure you create and maintain a calm, stable environment around your pet.
+If you notice that your hamster is more agitated than usual, try to calm it down by offering it a small treat or gently stroking it.

 Nutrition also plays an important role in preventing tremors in hamsters.
-It is important to give them a balanced diet rich in vitamins.
-Foods rich in vitamin E are especially beneficial for hamsters.
-You can also give them hamster supplements, which often contain vitamin E.
+Provide them with a balanced diet rich in vitamins.
+Foods rich in vitamin E are particularly beneficial for hamsters.
+You can also give them hamster food supplements, which often contain vitamin E.

-Finally, it is important to keep an eye on your hamster's injuries.
+Finally, always keep an eye on your hamster's wounds.
 Wounds can cause infections, which in turn can lead to tremors.
 If you notice a wound, clean it immediately with soap and water.
-Then apply an herbal antiseptic and cover the wound with a bandage if necessary.
+Then apply an herbal antiseptic and, if necessary, cover the wound with a bandage.

 Photo of author